 What is an Episcopal School?

 An Episcopal school is a learning community offering a challenging yet supportive education while instilling lifelong values of courage, integrity, kindness, justice, responsibility and curiosity.
 Intentional pluralism is a hallmark of Episcopal schools.
 Because St. Thomas’s Day School is an interfaith and diverse community, respect for all people and all faith traditions is paramount.
 St. Thomas’s actively seeks families and students of all faiths and backgrounds.

 Who attends St. Thomas’s?

-Students attend St. Thomas’s from a variety of religious, cultural, racial, and economic backgrounds.
+Students attend St. Thomas’s Day School from a variety of religious, cultural, racial and economic backgrounds.